Denmark's most sustainable restaurants

-Sustainable dining in Denmark means a combination of things: looking after the local economy, caring for the environment with responsible fishing and farming guidelines, and producing a fantastic dining experience with a lower than average carbon footprint.
+Denmark is the leading Nordic nation for sustainable dining.
+For us, that means looking after the local economy, caring for the environment with responsible fishing and farming guidelines, focusing on local and seasonal food, and producing a dining experience with a low carbon footprint.

 This Copenhagen restaurant is run by Kamilla Seidler, who was voted 'World's Best Female Head Chef - Latin America' in 2016.
 Her restaurant focuses on particularly on social responsibility, as well as local and seasonal food, and offers a way to help people struggling to find work to get back into the workplace.